 Work permits and age certificates are not required by the FLSA, but are required by the laws of some states.
 Most of the age certificates issued to young workers are issued by states.
 Some states will fine employers who violate the requirement to obtain work permits and age certificates from their young workers.

-Also, your school guidance counselors might know if work permits or age certificates are required in your state.
-The Department of Labor will issue you an age certificate if your state does not issue them, or if you are requested by your employer to provide one.
+Your school guidance counselors might also know if work permits or age certificates are required in your state.
+The federal Department of Labor will issue you an age certificate if either your state does not issue them, or if you are requested by your employer to provide one.